danieltanfh95/clojube/Readme.md

 ## Usage

+`clojube.clj config.edn`

-You need to provide some edn file.
+You need to provide config.edn, which is some edn file.
 An edn file is basically similar to JSON, but is far easier to read.

 The edn file must include a name, output folder and environments.
 Example valid EDN:
 ```edn